-K-12 special education majors complete their Level II during their second semester junior year and complete a Level III Practicum the semester prior to the capstone internship.
+K-12 Special Education majors complete their Level 2 Elementary Practicum during their second semester junior year and then complete a Secondary Practicum the semester prior to the capstone internship.
 Note: Special education majors complete one extra assignment of diversity placements; therefore, one of the three categories will be repeated during the course of their school placements.